firehol/firehol/doc/firehol/firehol-iptrap.5.md

 `timeout` is the duration in seconds of the lifetime of each IP address in the ipset.
 Every matching packet will refresh this duration for the IP address in the ipset.
+The Linux kernel will automatically remove the IP from the ipset when this time expires.
+The user may monitor the remaining time for each IP, by running `ipset list NAME` (where `NAME` is the `ipset` parameter given in the `iptrap` command).

 The *rule-params* define a set of rule parameters to restrict the traffic that is matched to this service.
 See